BuffMcBigHuge/ComfyUI-Google-AI-Studio/README.md

 3. Enter your API key
 4. Select model: `gemini-2.0-flash-preview-image-generation` (free tier, default)
 5. For advanced controls (paid tier), switch to `imagen-3.0-generate-002` and adjust aspect ratio, safety settings
 6. Connect output to image preview or save node

+### Image Editing Example
+1. Add a "Google AI Studio Image Generator" node
+2. Connect an input image to the `input_image` parameter
+3. Enter your editing prompt: `"Add a rainbow in the sky and make it look more vibrant"`
+4. Enter your API key
+5. Select a Gemini model (2.0 or 2.5 Flash - image editing only works with Gemini models)
+6. Connect output to image preview or save node

+### Batch Image Processing Example
+1. Add a "Google AI Studio Image Generator" node
+2. Connect a batch of images to the `input_image` parameter (e.g., from an image batch loader)
+3. Enter your editing prompt: `"Apply vintage film effect to these images"`
+4. Enter your API key
+5. Select a Gemini model - all images in the batch will be sent in a single API call
+6. Connect output to image preview or save node

 ### Basic TTS Example